Roisin2/pands_weekly_tasks/README.md

     After progressing my Knowlege I may have done it a little differently by using "floor".
 But I believe the answer I gave was suffient as a novice.
     "floor" is a function from "math" that can imported.

-    For accounts.py, a user is prompted to enter a 10 digit code and the program will check if exactly 10 digits, if the entry was valid, it will mask 6 numbers with X and append the last 4 and print it out.
+    For accounts.py, a user is prompted to enter a 10 digit code with the input function.
+    The code will check if the input meets some conditions, and the program will check if length exactly 10 digits and if they are digits.
+If the conditions are  not met a      message is printed regarding invalidity.
+If the entry was valid, it will mask 6 numbers with X and show the last 4 and print it out.
          An extra task was completed by modifcation of the program to deal with account numbers of any length ...
-My thoughts for this is possibly because of revolute or other       international banks having longer account numbers.
-    A string of “x” characters is created when the length of the string is equal to the number of digits to be masked.
+My thoughts for this is possibly because of revolute or             other international banks having longer account numbers.A string of “x” characters is created when the length of the string is equal to the number of digits to be           masked.
 The 4 last digits of the account number are attached.
         Eg.
         if not account_1.isdigit():
         print("invalid account number")  # as long as digits entered as an a/c number but only allow last 4 numbers to be visable